-As part of our work to develop our new corporate plan for 2018-21, we are looking to review our KPIs and develop targets against which we can measure our performance as an organisation.
-The new corporate plan will be agreed with Scottish Ministers.
+As part of the work to develop our new corporate plan for 2018/19-2020/21, we are looking to review our KPIs and develop targets against which we can measure our performance as an organisation.
+The new Corporate Plan will be agreed with Scottish Ministers.